 - Understand music in its historical, global, and creative context with significant exposure to the fields of historical musicology, ethnomusicology, and composition, respectfully.

 MUSIC EDUCATION LICENSE

 Graduates in the Music Teacher Licensure Program will have developed the knowledge and skills necessary to master music pedagogy and its practical implementation in the K-12 curriculum.
 These are acquired through and pertain to choral, general, and instrumental methods, as well as the development of skillful conducting technique.
 This program leads toward the Initial Licensure in Music Education.
-(There are master’s degree programs offered through the Graduate College of Education.)
+(There are master’s degree programs offered through the College of Education and Human Development.)
 See the Teacher Licensure page.